Office Hours: M-Th, 8:00 a.m. - 2:00 p.m

 2001 W. County RD 600 S

 Greencastle, IN 46135

-Possession of the land which comprises Deer Creek Fish and Wildlife Area began in 2010 with a transfer of 1,962 acres from the Putnamville Correctional Facility to the Indiana Department of Natural Resources, Division of Fish & Wildlife.
-Deer Creek FWA is comprised of rolling interspersed agriculture and mature oak hickory dominated woods.
-A four acre pond is located on the north portion of Deer Creek that offers fishing for bass, bluegill and catfish.
+Possession of the land which comprises Deer Creek Fish & Wildlife Area began in 2010 with a transfer of 1,962 acres from the Putnamville Correctional Facility to the Department of Natural Resources, Division of Fish & Wildlife.
+The property is comprised of rolling interspersed agriculture and mature oak hickory dominated woods.
+A four-acre pond is located on the north portion that offers fishing for bass, bluegill and catfish.
 Deer Creek winds through the south portion of the property and is associated with one low head dam, iron bridge and a concrete creek crossing.
 A smaller unnamed creek crosses the north portion of the property.

-- Deer Creek Fish and Wildlife Area provides fishing on a 4 acre pond located on the north portion of the property, and in Deer Creek which runs through the southern portion.
+- Deer Creek Fish & Wildlife Area provides fishing on a 4-acre pond located on the north portion of the property, and in Deer Creek which runs through the southern portion.

 - Primary species include catfish, crappie, bluegill, redear and largemouth bass.

-- There are no boat ramps located on Deer Creek FWA.
+- There are no boat ramps located on the property.

 - Only electric trolling motors are allowed.

 - Shoreline fishing is allowed.
 There is a 14 inch minimum size limit for largemouth bass on all small impoundments and 12 inch minimum size limit on Deer Creek.
 All other size and bag limits apply.

 - Deer, quail, rabbit, squirrel, dove, woodcock, waterfowl and wild turkey are available at Deer Creek Fish & Wildlife Area.